Dear Parents:

 Meet our Staff

 Ship 25 has a volunteer Ship Committee composed of 20 people.
-It is a distinguished group of citizens that oversees our Skipper’s Staff and evaluates the quality of its work.
+It is a distinguished group of citizens that oversees our Skipper’s Staff and evaluates the quality of their work.
 The Ship Committee, with the approval of Division 25, selected me to serve as Skipper and I work closely with 12 Assistant Skippers, who have the title “Skipper’s Mate”.
-Collectively the Skippers are known as the “Skipper’s Staff” and the young adult members use the honorarium of “Skipper” whenever addressing these adults.
+Collectively the Skippers are known as the “Skipper’s Staff”.

 Understand Our Mission

 The Sea Scouting program has served the Nation and its families for over a century by providing opportunity and uplifting examples to youth during the critical developmental years of ages 14 through 20.
-The Sea Scouting mission is to prepare young people to make ethical choices by instilling positive values.
+The Sea Scouting mission is to prepare young people to make ethical choices by instilling the values of the Scout Oath, Law and Sea Promise.
 A principal mission of the Auxiliary is to upgrade boating safety.
 The Combination of Sea Scouting and Auxiliary personnel in accomplishing these missions provides your young adult access to knowledge and experience not available elsewhere in our metropolitan area.
-Members of Ship 25 receive intensive introduction to maritime careers in the commercial, military, law enforcement and recreational arenas.
+Sea Scout Ship 25 supplements the efforts of your family, faith community and schools.
 While our website highlights educational, citizenship, skill acquisition, outdoor adventure, maritime education and cultural opportunities, our success is truly measured by how successfully we assist you to foster positive character, citizenship and personal fitness in your son or daughter.

 Review Our Program

 During the academic year, your Sea Scout is expected to regularly attend twice-monthly Saturday meetings and at least five of eight trips or outings (two day trips and two overnight trips).
 In addition, Sea Scouts who join us in the spring are required to attend our one-week aquatics-concentrated camp in late June at Goshen Scout Reservation.
-Sea Scouts participate in a week-long cruise in July of their second year of membership, during which they serve as crew on a sailing vessel.
+More-advanced Sea Scouts can participate in a week-long cruise in July, during which they serve as crew on a vessel.
 We have posted a comprehensive program of all Ship meetings, activities, weekend outings, and service projects for the entire calendar year.
 When your Sea Scout joins, you will regularly receive details for each event, including cost, location and precise times.
-The cost of everything is included in the dues, except for overnight trips and occasional optional activities which are modestly priced.
+The cost of everything is included in the dues, except for overnight trips, which are modestly priced.

 Required Adult Involvement

 All parents or guardians are required to assist our Ship Committee with occasional one-off tasks.
 You do not have to have any Sea Scouting experience.
 Each parent or guardian will assist with two or three tasks over a calendar year.
 Typical tasks include driving Ship members to an activity, chaperoning at a Ship event or assisting a Ship community service project.
-Our parents are also encouraged to share their professional and vocational skills with our young people.
-Parents are also invited to join Flotilla 25-25.
+Our parents are also encouraged to share their professional and avocational skills with our young people.

 Youth Group Fundraising